Shoogn/SnowflakeId/README.md

 ### SnowflakeId
-This is the implementation of twitter's snowflakeId algorithm in C# programming language
+This is the implementation of snowflakeId algorithm in C# programming language, this algorithm is developed by X formally (Twitter)

 ---